-For a less traditional but more vibrantly colored take, you can make a spring lettuce and leek soup, but this recipe relies on leeks alone to lend gentle color and fantastic flavor.
+For a less traditional but more vibrantly colored take, you can make a spring lettuce and leek soup (or even our Green Pea Soup), but this recipe relies on leeks alone to lend gentle color and fantastic flavor.
 Potatoes and just a handful of other ingredients join the leeks for a simple but delicious dish.
 Get the Traditional Irish Leek and Potato Soup recipe.

 Mushy peas are more English (often served alongside fish and chips), but they’re enjoyed widely in Ireland too.
 Make a nice minty mash for topping toast, or spooning on a plate as a potato alternative to accompany protein and other vegetables.
 Get the Mushy Peas on Toast with Mint recipe.

 The Irish soda bread you see in stores around St. Patrick’s Day is usually studded with currants or raisins, which technically makes it tea cake, not true soda bread.
 Of course, this version, tinted green with spinach (not to mention vegan too), is also non-traditional, but it does stick to the spirit of simplicity that marks the original incarnation.
 Get the Green Irish Soda Bread recipe.

 Related Reading: This Cream Ale Soda Bread Is Easy Enough for Anyone to Make